 Well I think that the last phrase for this week actually gives us the answer.

 That Jesus is the bread.
 That the gift given for the world and that is his flesh.
 We will unpack next week one that means and how that works.

 But today I invite you as we will do later, simply to allow yourselves to feed on the bread of life, and to be nourished by it.
-Much like when we eat we don’t need to know.
-All the ways in which the food reading her shifts today I invite you simpl to feed on Christ and to allow Christ to nourish.
+Much like when we eat we don’t need to know. all the ways in which the food nourishes us.
+Today I invite you simply to feed on Christ and to allow Christ to nourish.

 Father we thank you that Jesus is the bread of life.
 We thank you that we have been invited to feed on him.
 Help us as we come to your table.
 As we come to Christ’s table.
 Did come with open hearts and open minds.
 Allowing those to be filled and to be fed by Christ.
 Allowing our lives to be transformed through him.